 I host my instance of Ghost on Ghost(Pro), the service provided by the very people that make Ghost, for $29 USD/mo, paid annually.
 Sure, I have the technical know-how to make Ghost work on platforms like DigitalOcean but I’m lazy and the option to reach out to their incredibly responsive support staff is worth every cent.

-Ghost does everything I need it to including handling memberships, paywalling content, sending email newsletters, and dealing with the schematics around signing-up and logging in.
+Ghost does everything I need it to including handling memberships.
 My only gripe with Ghost as a CMS is the lack of a decent mobile editor.
-The admin interface just doesn't work well on smaller screens.
+The admin interface just doesn’t work well on smaller screens.

 Ghost uses Handlebars for theme design.
 It looks like regular HTML with special lines that pull data from the CMS.
 A good knowledge of HTML and CSS is mandatory for theme design but you can pick up Handlebars very easily by reading Ghost’s comprehensive theme documentation.